datkat21/datkat21/README.md

 </picture>
 <br>

 My PC is a bit specced if I were only using it for development, but I mainly bought it for playing some demanding video games like [Tower Unite](https://towerunite.com/) ([Steam](https://steamcommunity.com/app/394690)), which I have hundreds of hours in since I bought the game in 2016.
-I'm not affiliated with PixelTail Games, but I heavily enjoy their amazing .
+I'm not affiliated with PixelTail Games, but I heavily enjoy their amazing game.

 I use a prebuilt, specifically the [Alienware Aurora R9](https://www.dell.com/en-us/shop/gaming-and-games/alienware-aurora-r9-gaming-desktop/spd/alienware-aurora-r9-desktop).
 I may build a PC in the future if I want to.